Powered hang glider: John Moody

+Terry Sweeney

+In 1977, Terry Sweeney developed a twintube kingpost mount for attaching an engine to a Rogallo-type flex-wing glider.
+He envisioned that this would enable hang gliders to make 1,000 mile flights over several days on 10 gallons of gas.
+However, the kingpost mount proved to be quite dangerous in turbulent conditions.

 Jerzy Kolecki

 In 1979, a powered backpack called the Motolotnia - White Eagle, designed by Jerzy Kolecki, became available for sale.
 It consisted of a 90 cc McCulloch chainsaw engine with a direct drive 61 cm (24") wooden prop, producing a quoted 77 lbf (340 N) of thrust; the rate of climb was about 150 ft/min (0.76 m/s) and flight duration was limited by the small fuel tank and engine overheating after several minutes.

 Other powered harnesses to reach the market in the 1980s were The Ranger and the Relax 220.